 As glaciers are in constant motion, ice caves form and disappear from time to time, so most of them are in constant flux.

 About the Tour

-Glacier Hike & Ice Cave
+Glacier Hike & Blue Ice Exploration

 On this tour, we’ll take you on a memorable walk across the surface of a beautiful glacier tongue that extends out of Myrdalsjokull, Iceland’s fourth largest glacier.
 This scenic outlet glacier is called Sólheimajökull, meaning the “home of the sun.”
 It is located just off of the Ring Road on Iceland’s South Coast, 98 miles (158 km) away from the capital.